-If you have a synthetic Remo Drum then you can paint your drum using acrylic paints.
 Apply a primer first, and use the standard best practices for acrylic painting.
 After you are done and the painting is fully dried, spray a clear protective coat over your painting.
-The clear coat will need to be reapplied periodically because it will wear off due to beating the drum\.
+The clear coat will need to be reapplied periodically because it will wear off due to beating the drum.
 Spraying the clear coating is meant to protect the image.
 I know of many people who have painted their Remo Buffalo drums with acrylic paint, and although paint wear can be a problem over time, it works well.

 Natural drums can also be painted, but require more information on the technique for successful painting.
 Unlike the Remo drum, they have a porous surface.
+I have heard that Acrylics will work, with skin drums.
 Your drum maker may be able to give you more information.

 The Spirit of Your Drum

 In shamanic belief everything is alive and has a spirit.
 This is also very true of the shaman’s drum.
 One of the things a good drum maker does, is infuse a drum with a good spirit.
 Synthetic drums also have spirits as well.

 It is also possible to on a journey to meet or find the spirit of your new drum.
 Your power animal or teacher can help you with this.
 You can create a ceremony to bring the spirit of your drum home, and infuse it into the drum.
 Painting can be part of that process.
 Or bringing the spirit home may be a simple as rattling over the drum.